Skip to main content

 Semantic Model Builder with numbers highlighting the different sections in the test model pane.

 The bottom panel opens.
-Here, you can configure the test by preparing the test outline, add filters, and configure other options.
+Here, you can configure the test by preparing the test outline, adding filters, and configuring other options.

 1. In the Test Semantic Model panel, under Outline search for and add your dimensions and measures under the proper header.
 You can only add dimensions and measures that have been added to your model.

-2. To hide totals from your test results, select Hide Total.
+2. To include totals in your test results, clear the check box for Hide Total.

 5. To start the test, click Run.